N4rr34n6/TgUserDetails/README.md

 ## License

-This script is provided under the MIT License.
+This script is provided under the GNU Affero General Public License v3.0.
 You can find the full license text in the [LICENSE](LICENSE) file.

 ---